exordis/mkdocs-partial/docs/index.md

   site-company-documentation serve --local-docs docs-project-a=./docs
   ```

-it will start serving company site on http://127.0.0.0:8000 with content for ProductA taken from local folder `./docs` .
+it will start serving company documentation site on http://127.0.0.0:8000 with content for ProductA taken from local folder `./docs` .